2ndBillingCycle/specialsounds/README.md

 ![Connect Command set for an entry in Network List](https://i.imgur.com/sD1CvOw.png).

-This calls the command when connecting to the server, loading the plugin.
+This runs the command when connecting to the server, loading the plugin.

 ## Setup